edgedb/edgedb/docs/guides/tutorials/chatgpt_bot.rst

 ``{ tlsSecurity: "insecure" }`` when connecting to the client.
 Bear in mind that this is only for local development and you should never use http in production.
-Instead of hardcoding the ``tlsSecurity`` in the code let's better create another environment variable that we will only use in development.
+Instead of hardcoding the ``tlsSecurity`` in the code let's better add another environment variable to the ``.env.local`` file that we will only use in development.

 .. code-block:: typescript
-    :caption: env.local
+    :caption: .env.local

     TLS_SECURITY = "insecure"

 Let's now write the POST HTTP handler.
-It uses other functions that we will define shortly too.
+It uses other functions that we will define soon too.

 .. code-block:: typescript
     :caption: app/api/generate-answer/route.ts